grc0801/1.-Sign-Language-Recognition-System/README.md

 ## Usage

-After installation, launch the application using your preferred Python environment or interface.
+After installing the dependencies, launch the application using your preferred Python environment.

-Make sure the webcam is connected and functional.
-The system will process the input gestures and provide real-time output in text and optionally voice.
+Make sure your IP camera is accessible or your system's webcam is connected.
+The application will start processing the video stream, detect hand gestures using MediaPipe, and provide real-time text and voice output.

+## Results

+- Achieved **100% accuracy** during controlled testing on custom dataset.
+- Successfully integrated with both **USB webcam** and **IP camera** for gesture capture.
+- Delivers low-latency detection suitable for real-time communication needs.

 ## Note

-- Use TensorFlow Lite version for better performance on Raspberry Pi.
+- For optimal performance on Raspberry Pi, use TensorFlow Lite version.
-- Ensure camera permissions are granted if running on restricted systems.
+- Ensure network access to IP camera and camera permissions on the device are enabled.

 ## Acknowledgments